This post is about things to do on Bourbon Street in New Orleans, LA. We include famous sights, places to eat, and places to hear great live music.

 Bourbon Street is so much more than the jazz, blues, and zydeco that has made NOLA famous.

-You can hear cover bands playing pop/top 40 music, listen to dueling piano joints, sing karaoke houses and more.
+You can hear cover bands playing pop/top 40 music, listen to dueling piano joints, sing karaoke houses, and more.
 Many bars have live music as well.

 Below we list some bars and music venues that are standouts.
-They’re arranged in the order you’d walk by them, starting from Canal Street heading north along Bourbon Street.
+They’re arranged in the order you’d walk by them, starting from Canal Street and heading north along Bourbon Street.